Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 Popularised by platforms such as [Observable](https://observablehq.com/), Google Colaboratory, Kaggle Notebooks, and Deepnote, "Run" buttons next to code cells are a common feature in modern interactive computing environments.
 These buttons provide a convenient way for users to execute individual code cells with a single click, without needing to navigate to the toolbar or use keyboard shortcuts.

-However, Jupyter does not provide this functionality out of the box. <!-- link to nine-year-old issue -->.
+Unfortunately, however, Jupyter does not provide this functionality out of the box.
+This is a long-standing feature request in the Jupyter community, with various discussions on how to implement it effectively and in a manner that aligns with Jupyter's design principles, user experience, and accessibility standards: https://github.com/jupyterlab/jupyterlab/issues/2109

 <!-- describe our solution here and what it does in two paragraphs, and link to the PR -->